zhengjul/RAWR/RAWR-tutorial.md

     MAIL_USERNAME='xxx@gmail.com',
     MAIL_PASSWORD='xxx'
 )
+When editing the MAIL_PORT, please choose from the two options below:
+1) If using STARTTLS with MAIL_USE_TLS = True, then use MAIL_PORT = 587.
+2) If using SSL/TLS directly with MAIL_USE_SSL = True, then use MAIL_PORT = 465.
 ```
 Step 3: Enter your MAIL_USERNAME as your full gmail account and MAIL_PASSWORD as one of the following 2 options:
         1) If you have NOT enabled 2-step verification, enter your gmail login password